zxx3312/RoboVerse/.github/ISSUE_TEMPLATE/bug.md

 ### Checklist

 - [ ] I have checked that there is no similar issue in the repo (**required**)
-- [ ] I have checked that the issue is not in the simulator backend(s) itself and is related to the repo
+- [ ] I have checked that the issue is not in the simulator backends (IsaacLab, IsaacGym, MuJoCo, etc.) and is related to the RoboVerse repo

 ### Acceptance Criteria